-Dr. Willem de Bruijn (PhD, MSc, FHEA) studied architecture at Delft University of Technology (TU Delft) and KTH Stockholm.
-He holds a PhD in History and Theory of Architecture (2010) from The Bartlett School of Architecture, UCL.
+Dr. Willem de Bruijn holds an MSc in Architecture (2001) from the TU Delft and a PhD in History and Theory of Architecture (2010) from The Bartlett School of Architecture, UCL.
 He has been a guest lecturer and visiting lecturer at Chelsea College of Art and Design, Westminster University (School of Architecture) and University of East London (School of Architecture), where he taught a variety of subjects, including history and theory of architecture, critical theory and philosophy of art.
-Willem has also worked as an associate researcher at the Arcadian Library in London and as a freelance designer and editor for publications such as Sigmund Freud’s Desk: An Anecdoted Guide by Ro Spankie (Freud Museum London, 2015) and Magic in Art (TheGallery, AUB, 2017).
+Willem is a co-founder of Atelier Domino, a creative practice that worked on various design and interior decoration projects between 2005 and 2015, including the interior design and decoration of Home Vijvens in Huise, Belgium (a collaboration with Sergison & Bates Architects).
+Prior to coming to AUB, Willem also worked as an Associate Researcher at the Arcadian Library in London and as a freelance designer and editor for publications such as Sigmund Freud’s Desk: An Anecdoted Guide by Ro Spankie (Freud Museum London, 2015) and Magic in Art (TheGallery, AUB, 2017).

-Willem joined Arts University Bournemouth in 2015 to teach Contextual Studies on the BA (Hons) Architecture and Master of Architecture courses.
-In 2020, Willem took up the additional role of Postgraduate Award Leader/Course Leader for the MRes Arts (Master of Research), which offers students in the arts an opportunity to acquire skills in research in preparation for doctoral study.
-Alongside his academic work, Willem is active as an artist and has participated in various group shows in the UK and abroad, most recently at Loudest Whispers 2024 in London.
+Willem joined Arts University Bournemouth in 2015 to teach design and contextual studies on the BA (Hons) Architecture and Master of Architecture courses.
+In 2020, Willem took up the role of Postgraduate Award Leader/Course Leader for the MRes Arts (Master of Research), which offers students in the arts an opportunity to acquire skills in research in preparation for doctoral study and other research-oriented careers.
+Alongside his academic work, Willem is a practising artist.
+His work, including handmade books and prints, have been exhibited in various group shows in the UK and abroad, most recently at Loudest Whispers 2024 in London.

 Dr. Willem de Bruijn currently teaches on the BA (Hons) Architecture, M.Arch., and MRes Arts courses at AUB.
 He also supervises research degrees in the areas of architecture, urban studies, fine art (drawing) and design.

 Willem's research is underpinned by a broad interest in architecture, art and design.
-Central to his work is a concern with the image understood as a form of cultural currency, where visualisation is understood to be different from representation.
-Willem is particularly interested in discursive uses of the image that challenge the predominantly verbal narratives of art and design history, where images tend to stand in service of the word.
-Taking inspiration from the work of art historian Aby Warburg (1866–1929) and his famous Mnemosyne Atlas (1927–29), Willem has been developing a form of image-led research based on Warburg's method of pictorial juxtaposition, or 'image argumentation' (Bildargumentation), to construct new narratives – visual narratives – through collage.
-He is currently working on a book that puts Warburg's method to the test in an attempt to expand ‘visual literacy’ and ‘visual learning’ to encompass a critical deployment of the image across the arts.
+Central to his research is a concern with the image understood not as a form of representation, but as a visualisation of thought.
+Willem is particularly interested in discursive uses of the image that challenge the conventional 'illustrated' narratives familiar from art and architectural history, which privilege verbalisation and the word.
+Taking inspiration from the work of art historian Aby Warburg (1866–1929) and his famous Mnemosyne Atlas (1927–29), Willem is currently working on a book that extends Warburg's work to the field of architecture.
+Taking a cross-disciplinary approach, this book will aim to construct new narratives – visual narratives – across architecture and the arts to reveal their interconnections.

 Dr. Willem de Bruijn currently supervises two doctoral students at AUB (both as DoS).
 He's interested in receiving PhD applications for research in the areas of architecture, architectural history and theory, design and fine art.
 Please refer to the Research page on the AUB website for further details.